cityofaustin/janis/README.md

 We have [Cypress](https://cypress.io) set up to run integration tests.
 Tests are located in janis/cypress/integration.
 To launch the Test Runner use `yarn open-cypress` or `npx cypress open`.
 You must be running janis locally in order to run tests.
 [Here](https://github.com/cypress-io/cypress-example-kitchensink/tree/master/cypress/integration/examples) are some example integration tests.

+If you would like to update/change the base url used for testing, edit `cypress.json`.

 ## SASS Guidelines

 We're using BEM for CSS naming and organization